isomerpages/govtech-stp/_rgl-indonesia/00c-rgl-faq.md

  Travellers entering Singapore on the RGL will be directed to take a COVID-19 PCR test upon arrival at Changi International Airport or Tanah Merah Ferry Terminal in Singapore.
 For RGL travellers to qualify for exemption from the Stay-Home-Notice (SHN) requirement, travellers must take the COVID-19 PCR test at the assigned swabbing station within the airport or ferry terminal.
 Please approach ground staff upon arrival for assistance.

 Travellers arriving in Singapore by plane are encouraged to pre-register and pre-pay for the COVID-19 PCR test prior to entry into Singapore.
 Pre-registration and prepayment can be made via the online portal at https://safetravel.changiairport.com.
-Travellers should expect to pay around S$300 (inclusive of GST) for the test upon arrival at the airport.
+Travellers should expect to pay around S$196 (inclusive of GST) for the test upon arrival at the airport.

 Travellers arriving in Singapore by ferry will make payment for the COVID-19 PCR test via credit card or NETS upon arrival at Tanah Merah Ferry Terminal.
-Travellers should expect to pay around S$200 (inclusive of GST) for the test upon arrival at the ferry terminal.
+Travellers should expect to pay around S$150 (inclusive of GST) for the on-arrival swab test at the ferry terminal.

 #### 24. What if I test positive for COVID-19 in Singapore?

 Travellers who test positive for COVID-19 will be given medical treatment accordingly.
 Travellers will be responsible for charges for COVID-19 treatment if symptoms develop during his/her stay in Singapore.

-Singapore Citizens and PRs who travelled on permitted travel arrangements may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
-Long-Term Pass Holders who travelled on permitted travel arrangements may tap on their usual financing arrangements, such as foreign worker insurance.
-Travellers should furnish the relevant supporting documents to indicate their status as an RGL traveller.
+Singapore Citizens and PRs may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
+Long-Term Pass Holders may tap on their usual financing arrangements, such as private insurance, where applicable.

-Note that all Short-Term Pass Holders will be accorded the necessary medical treatment at his/her own expense.
+Note that all Short-Term Pass holders will be accorded the necessary medical treatment at their cost.

 ### **Health Measures in Singapore**